adamkovic/podauto/README.md

 # PodCut — automatic multicam podcast editing for Premiere Pro

-A personal Premiere Pro panel that does what tools like Wraith do: it listens to each speaker's mic, figures out who is talking, and automatically cuts between camera angles — giving you a close-to-final edit in minutes instead of hours of multicam work.
+A personal Premiere Pro panel that does what tools like Wraith/Autopod do: it listens to each speaker's mic, figures out who is talking, and automatically cuts between camera angles — giving you a close-to-final edit in minutes instead of hours of multicam work.
 Supports up to 8 speakers/cameras.